Skip to content

 Moving on, you will try to move the model out of its stationary phase into a transient phase.

-Transient behavior
+Transient behaviour

 Now, let us imagine a scenario where an individual consumes a high-carbohydrate meal.
 This leads to an increase in blood glucose levels, triggering the release of insulin from the pancreas.
 Initially, the insulin response may be delayed, causing a temporary mismatch between the rising glucose levels and insulin secretion.
 As a result, the blood glucose levels continue to rise before they start to decline.
 We can add a meal to this system by introducing a meal_influx, which adds glucose to the system over a period.